 My Take: I read Welch’s “prequel” Love & Gelato last year and absolutely loved it.
 So, I was excited to see she wrote a book that takes place in Ireland.
 I’m about halfway through right now and it’s living up to expectations!

-I can’t resist mentioning one additional book for this Irish book list.
+I can’t resist mentioning one additional book for this Irish books list.
 When I was planning our trip to Ireland, Rick Steve’s Ireland was absolutely essential!
 I also brought it along on the trip and regaled our crew with history and stories from his book as we traveled throughout the country.
 I highly recommend it if you’re planning a trip to Ireland or just interested in Irish history.
 Honestly, I read it cover to cover like a novel the first time through 🙂